stefandevo/Genyman.XamarinViewModel/README.md

-# Genyman.ViewModel
+# Genyman.XamarinViewModel
-Generating boilerplate code for (mobile)ViewModels with Genyman
+Generating boilerplate code for Xamarin ViewModels with Genyman